 YS Group's marketed product and product candidates as well as the related manufacturing, storage, testing, delivery and other procedures are required to meet certain quality standards to ensure product safety and efficacy.
-YS Group cannot assure you that its quality control and assurance system can provide adequate and comprehensive protection against the associated risks at all time.
+YS Group cannot assure you that its quality control and assurance system can provide adequate and comprehensive protection against the associated risks at all times.
 YS Group's quality control and assurance policies and procedures may suffer from design deficiencies or fail to account for all risks in the manufacturing, storage, testing, delivery and other procedures.
-In addition, YS Group's quality control and assurance personnel may fail to comprehend the related policies and procedures, or implement such in a stringent and consistent manner at all time.
-For example, YS Group halted its production of marketed product for certain months in 2013 in order to address contamination issues.
-Moreover, YS Group or third parties.
+In addition, YS Group's quality control and assurance personnel may fail to comprehend the related policies and procedures, or implement such in a stringent and consistent manner at all times.
+For example, YS Group halted production of its marketed product for certain months in 2013 to address contamination issues.
+Moreover, YS Group cannot eliminate the risk of all errors, defects or failure, whether they are attributable to YS Group or third parties.
 Quality defects may be attributable to a number of reasons, including:

-- manmade or naturally occurring errors and imprecision in the manufacturing, storage, testing, delivery and other procedures; - technical or mechanical malfunctions in the manufacturing, storage, testing, delivery and other procedures; - human error or malfeasance by YS Group's quality control, quality assurance, manufacturing, experiment and other personnel, as well as other responsible personnel of third parties; - tampering by third parties; - exposure to suboptimal manufacturing, storage, testing and delivery conditions or environment; and - quality issues with the raw materials and consumables YS Group purchases or produce.
+- manmade or naturally occurring errors and imprecision in the manufacturing, storage, testing, delivery and other procedures; - technical or mechanical malfunctions in the manufacturing, storage, testing, delivery and other procedures; - human error or malfeasance by YS Group's quality control, quality assurance, manufacturing, experiment and other personnel, as well as other responsible personnel of third parties; - · tampering or interference by external entities or third parties; - use of outdated or poorly maintained equipment or technology; - · insufficient or ineffective quality control systems; - non-compliance or negligence of regulatory guidelines by third-party collaborators, suppliers or vendors; - exposure to suboptimal manufacturing, storage, testing and delivery conditions or environment; and - quality issues with the raw materials and consumables YS Group purchases or produce.

-Failure to detect and cure quality defects in YS Group's vaccine products or to prevent such defective products from being delivered to end-users could result in patient injury or death, product recalls or withdrawals, license suspension or revocation, government investigations, legal actions, regulatory fines, or negative media coverage that could damage YS Group's reputation and business, expose YS Group to liability, and materially and adversely affect its revenue and profitability.
+Failure to detect and cure quality defects in YS Group's vaccine products or to prevent such defective products from being delivered to end-users could result in patient injury or death, product recalls or withdrawals, license suspension or revocation, government investigations, legal actions, regulatory fines, increased cost, potential difficulties in future approvals, or negative media coverage that could damage YS Group's reputation and business, expose YS Group to liability, and materially and adversely affect its revenue and profitability.